zer0sh0t/config_files/README.md

-to install the ubuntu theme on the windows terminal, copy the `win_term.json` > terminal's `settings.json`
+to install the ubuntu theme on the windows terminal, copy `win_term.json` > terminal's `settings.json`

 to install the vim config: